 Minnesota law does not require an employer to provide a specific amount of employee break time, but employers are required by law to allow an employee to use the nearest restroom once every four hours and sufficient time to eat a meal once every eight hours.
 Breaks of less than 20 minutes must be paid.
 Breaks of 20 minutes or more are considered to be on the employee’s time and do not require compensation.

 Employees who quit must be paid within the following pay period, not to exceed a total of 20 calendar days after the employee’s final day of employment.
 Employees who are fired must be paid within 24 hours.
 (See Minnesota Statute 181.14)

-Licensees must pay their employees no less than the applicable minimum wage for all hours worked.
+Licensees must apply equal employment policies to all U.S. and foreign workers with respect to working conditions and employee work rules, and pay their employees no less than the applicable minimum wage for all hours worked.
 Employee pay in a given work week must meet the minimum wage rate regardless of the method of compensation.
 Hours worked include training time, waiting time, rest periods of less than 20 minutes and other time the employee must be at work.
 This includes “on-call time” (i.e., any time an employee is required to remain on the employer’s premises or so close that the employee cannot use the time effectively for their own purposes).